Elyott/Chatty-App/README.md

-React Boilerplate
+Chatta App
 =====================

-A minimal and light dev environment for ReactJS.
+Chatta is a real time chat web application using React, Websocket, Babel, and Webpack.

+Chatta allows clients to communicate with each other without ever reloading the page.
+Chatta allows clients to choose and update an username.
+Each client is given a random colour that persists even if they change usernames.
+Users can post text messages as well as jpg, png and gif urls.
+The number of clients connected is displayed at the top of the page.

+### Screenshots

 ### Usage

-Clone the boilerplate and create your own git repo.
+Clone the Chatty-App and create your own git repo.

 ```
 git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git